headdetect/WebSharp/README.md

 control over the stack.
 It's highly customizable and very lightweight, and it runs great on Windows, Linux, and Mac.

+Talk about it with us in #websharp on irc.freenode.net.

 ## Features

 * Built-in web server using Griffin.Networking